 Recent Changes Related to Home and Community Care

 - On June 21, 2017, home and community care services and staff transitioned from the North West Community Care Access Centre (CCAC) to the North West Local Health Integration Network.
 Home and community care services are now provided through Ontario’s 14 Local Health Integration Networks (LHINs).
 LHINs plan, integrate and fund local health care.
 We also deliver and coordinate home and community care.

 - As part of the Government of Ontario’s Patients First: Action Plan for Health Care, this health system change was seamless in order to ensure uninterrupted care and support for patients and home care clients.

 Strategic Directions for 2016-2019

-Leading Health System Transformation in Our Communities outlines the North West LHIN's four strategic directions providing common vision and directions for the health system in Northwestern Ontario from 2010-2013.
+The 2016-2019 Board Strategic Plan outlines the North West LHIN's common vision and direction for the health system in Northwestern Ontario.

 For information on the Local Health System Integration Act (LHSIA), please click here.